AmineSaidiADV/generic-can-db-interface/README.md

-# ETKA Generic CAN DB Interface
+# Generic CAN DB Interface

 A user-friendly Streamlit app to load a CAN database (.kcd via cantools), configure and send messages for which a selected node is the producer, and visualize non-producer messages with live plots over time.